 Dealing with self-isolation

-COVID-19 has disrupted daily life across the country, resulting in a strange new normal.
+COVID-19 disrupted daily life and a year into the pandemic, it may not feel any easier.
 You might feel afraid, lonely or isolated.
-But there are some things we can all do to try and find a sense of normalcy during an increasingly unnerving time.
+But there are some things we can all do to try and make things easier.
 Experts from Yale New Haven Health shared their advice below:

 Stuck at home: